 Prospective adoptive parents may be married or single.
 It does not matter if they are male or female gender if they are single and adopting from Mexico.
 Couples who are not married may still pursue adopting from Mexico.
 However, only one member of the couple will have their name appear legally on the adoption decree in Mexico.
 Same-sex couples are only allowed to adopt from Mexico City at this time.

 Prospective adoptive parents must demonstrate the means to support the physical and educational needs of the child or children they are adopting from Mexico.
 Prospective adoptive parents must meet certain financial requirements to adopt a child from Mexico.
 They must provide data which includes pay stubs from their place of employment, bank statements, and photos of their home to prove they are financially able to provide for their children.
 These documents will be the data prospective adoptive parents will need to provide during the court process in Mexico to support their claimed financial status.
-In addition to income data, both prospective adoptive parents (if married) will need to have at least two people write letters of reference in regard to their employment status and their morals, ethics, and ability to parent a child from Mexico.
+In addition to income data, both prospective adoptive parents (if married) will need to have at least two people write letters of reference regarding their employment status and their morals, ethics, and ability to parent a child from Mexico.

 4. Prospective Adoptive Parents’ Age

 Prospective adoptive parents must be over 25 years of age and must be at least 17 years older than the child.
 If married, only one parent must meet the age requirement.
-The other parent may be over or under the age allotments.
+The other parent may be over or under age allotments.

 Who Can Be Adopted from Mexico

 There are also certain requirements when adopting from Mexico for the child or children who are eligible for adoption.
 Children range in age from 5 years to teens.
 On a case-by-case basis,zz the Mexico Central Authority will approve certain children with severe special needs for adoption under the age of 5.
 Prospective adoptive parents may specify whether they wish to adopt a boy or a girl; both are equally in need of families.
-Most Mexican children are of Hispanic ancestry and special needs and sibling groups are in need of forever families.
+Most Mexican children are of Hispanic ancestry and special needs and sibling groups need forever families.
 Your home study, which is done in your United States state of residence, will provide information to Mexico on whether you are open to children with special needs or approved for sibling groups.
-These are conversations which are important to have with your adoption service provider and home study social worker.
+These are conversations that are important to have with your adoption service provider and home study social worker.
 Adoption.com provides a wonderful list of adoption service providers in your area to start your adoption from Mexico or to find a home study agency or provider in your state.
 Only 12 children were adopted from Mexico to the United States in 2017.

 How Long Does It Take to Adopt from Mexico